 2025 Objective 9.1 Plan and advocate for the funding augmentations needed to meet staff requirements to achieve the vision for a more comprehensive college.
 2025 Objective 9.2 Develop systems and provide resources to preserve and foster a positive workplace culture for all constituent groups including full-time faculty, part-time faculty, classified professionals, student workers, and managers.
-2025 Objective 9.3 Develop culture that recognizes/thanks employees on regular basis and celebrates college's successes 2025 Objective 9.4 Develop strategy to maximize the number of classified, faculty and managers involved in college governance without compromising mission-critical work 2025 Objective 9.5 Develop strategy to maximize student-faculty time; Resist pulling faculty from students to do administrative work; Evaluate release time the proportion of full-time faculty toward the 75/25 ratio.
+2025 Objective 9.3 Develop culture that recognizes/thanks employees on regular basis and celebrates college's successes 2025 Objective 9.4 Develop strategy to maximize the number of classified, faculty and managers involved in college governance without compromising mission-critical work 2025 Objective 9.5 Develop strategy to maximize student-faculty time; Resist pulling faculty from students to do administrative work; Evaluate release time 2025 Objective 9.6 Develop strategy and work collaboratively with the district to increase the proportion of full-time faculty toward the 75/25 ratio.